Accepting New Patients In Maryland, DC & Pennsylvania! Hiring New Clinicians to Join our Team Now!

 Finding a therapist can be intimidating, but the fact that you’re here means you’ve already taken one of the most courageous steps toward healing.
 You don’t have to navigate this path alone.
 Therapy can provide the tools and understanding needed to help you manage overwhelming emotions, reduce anxiety, and rediscover hope.

-Kate Bell is a therapist at Juniper Blu Collective whose approach is grounded in empathy, flexibility, and a deep commitment to meeting you where you are.
+During Kate’s time as an intern at Juniper Blu Collective, her approach was grounded in empathy, flexibility, and a deep commitment to meeting you where you are.
 She understands firsthand how difficult it can be to live with rumination, depression, or the weight of expectations, and she believes in tailoring therapy to fit your unique needs.
 Whether you’re new to therapy or have had past experiences, she’ll create a space where you feel truly understood and supported.

 Kate draws from a wide variety of therapeutic methods, including Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT) skill-building, guided imagery, breathwork, and meditative practices, to ensure the work together is personalized and effective.
 If you’re searching for a way to cope with life’s pressures, quiet your mind, or reconnect with yourself, she’ll help you find the approach that resonates most with you.

-Kate is a current student and trainee in the School and Mental Health Counseling Executive Program at the University of Pennsylvania, training under the direct supervision of Jamie L. Jones.
+Kate has recently graduated with a degree in Mental Health Counseling from the University of Pennsylvania, after training under the direct supervision of Jamie L. Jones during her internship at Juniper Blu Collective.
+She plans to return to the practice pending successful completion of pre-licensure requirements and a passing score on the National Counseling Exam.
 She brings diverse life experiences that enhance her ability to connect with people from all walks of life.
 Her career has allowed her to work with groups ranging from professional athletes to national security leaders, giving her a unique perspective on navigating high-stress environments.

 Your path toward healing is uniquely yours, and Kate is here to guide you every step of the way through virtual therapy at Juniper Blu Collective.
 Let’s work together to create a life where you feel more in control, present, and at peace.